faranakR/HeatEqStability/README.md

-# Analysis on Heat Equation Stability based on the Von-Neumann Stability Analysis
+# Analysis on Heat Equation Stability based on the Von-Neumann Stability Analysis using Forward/Backward Euler methods
 The code which implements the Forward Euler method for the famous heat equation.
 The Algorithm first calculates the initial profile f(x) for a certain point on spatial domain as j∆x.
 Then, the temperature function will be updated as the time steps evolve,